Mafonso (artist): 1970s—1990s

 MAFONSO is formed by self-taught in the early 70s living in Italy (Rome) and Switzerland (Altdorf, Uri).

 During the 70s, he developed a style of painting in which the primitive artistic influences are recognizable.
-In 1974, in Altdorf, realizes the large triptych entitled "Alla Maniera Degli Altri" looking at Picasso and published in the catalog "Racconti Simbad Lune" Electa edition, curated by Francesco Gallo e Laura Cherubini).
+In 1974, in Altdorf, he realized the large triptych entitled "Alla Maniera Degli Altri" looking at Picasso and published in the catalog "Racconti Simbad Lune" Electa edition, curated by Francesco Gallo e Laura Cherubini).